Wilson Reading System® (WRS)

 Professional Learning

-Hyde Park Day School is pleased to announce that it has received Wilson® Accredited Training Partner status by Wilson Language Training® (WLT).
+Hyde Park Day School is pleased to announce that it has received Wilson® Accredited Partner, Best Practice Site status by Wilson Language Training® (WLT).
 This status affirms that the school meets WLT’s standards for excellence in the delivery of Wilson® professional learning programs and adheres to ethical business practices when managing those services.

-As an accredited training partner, Hyde Park Day School is now licensed by WLT to provide professional learning, including courses and certifications, to school districts and teachers in the highly respected Wilson Reading System® (WRS) program.
+As an accredited training partner and best practice site, Hyde Park Day School is now licensed by WLT to provide professional learning, including courses and certifications, to school districts and teachers in the highly respected Wilson Reading System® (WRS) program.

 The Wilson Reading System® is an intensive reading program for students (grades 2-12) and adults with a language-based learning disability, such as dyslexia.
 It is an explicit, multisensory structured literacy program based on Orton-Gillingham principles and the science of reading.
 It directly and systematically teaches the structure of the